-Initial symptoms are resemble those of the common cold including:
+Initial symptoms resemble those of the common cold including4:

 Progression of the disease may lead to more serious symptoms including4:

 When seeing patients, especially children, with respiratory illness, healthcare providers should be aware of EV-D68 as a potential cause.
 They should consider laboratory testing of respiratory specimens for enteroviruses when the cause of infection in severely ill patients is unclear.